turboapps/docs/deploying/to_turboserver/a-basic_walthrough.md

-## To a TurboServer
+## To TurboServer

 TurboServer is an on-premise application delivery solution.
 See the quick walkthrough below for instructions on adding an application to your Server.

 ### Basic Walkthrough

-To read more about this process and TurboServer, please refer to the [full TurboServer documentation](/docs/deploying/to-a-turboserver#getting-started).
+To read more about this process and TurboServer, please refer to the [full TurboServer documentation](/docs/deploying/to-turboserver#getting-started).

 #### Create a Virtual Application